-A recent study revealed that one in 200 people are homeless in the UK.
-In London though, it’s one in every 59 people.
+A recent study revealed that more than 4,000 people are estimated to be sleeping rough on any one night.
 That’s quite a statistic, isn’t it?
 And yet, even so, this figure probably underestimates the problem because it doesn’t count those known as the ‘hidden homeless’.
 They are the people who have nowhere to live but haven’t approached councils for help or housing.

 Photo Credit: StreetVet

-Statt is one of the co-founders of StreetVet, an outreach program with approximately 150 vet professionals who meet and help homeless people to get the right veterinary care for their dogs.
+Jade Statt is a vet and one of the co-founders of StreetVet, an outreach program with dedicated vet professionals who meet and help homeless people to get the right veterinary care for their dogs.

 Alongside co-founder Sam Joseph, she is on a mission to help as many homeless dogs as possible.